lgalfaso/angular-dynamic-locale/README.md

 Keep in mind that the locale will be changed asynchronously

+After the locale is changed, the event `'$localeChangeSuccess'` will be triggered.

+Calling `tmhDynamicLocale.set` will return a promise that will be resolved when the locale is loaded and will resolve to the new locale.

 The service `tmhDynamicLocaleCache` is a `$cache` of all the loaded locales, where the key is the locale id and the value is the locale object.